 The purpose of the CCU IEEE Student Chapter is to educate others about Electrical and Electronics Engineering as well as give students real-life experience in the field.
 CCU IEEE aims to create a greater interest in computer engineering and surrounding topics.
 This Student Chapter is chartered by the IEEE.

 National Society of Black Engineers

-The National Society of Black Engineers is traditionally an organization that strives to increase the number of culturally responsible Black engineers who excel academically, succeed professionally and positively impact the community.
-As we are in a full stride digital culture, we envision a world in which engineering is a mainstream word in homes and communities of color, and all Black students can envision themselves as engineers.
+The National Society of Black Engineers is traditionally an organization that strives to increase the number of culturally responsible Black engineers who excel academically, succeed professionally, and positively impact the community.
+As we are in a full stride of digital culture, we envision a world in which engineering is a mainstream word in homes and communities of color, and all Black students can envision themselves as engineers.
 As a part of the Coastal Carolina community, we expand this vision and mission to include not only Blacks as under-represented individuals but all minorities and the community at large, who desire to be a part of the STEM industry.

 Numbers & Bytes Student Chapter

 N&B will focus on gaming opportunities for its student members as well as opportunities for networking and jobs in the field of technology and gaming.

 Upsilon Pi Epsilon is the honor society that recognizes academic excellence at both the undergraduate and graduate levels in computing and information disciplines.
 UPE membership is by invitation only.

 In STEM Club supports, celebrates, and advocates internationally for the engagement of women in all aspects of the STEM field, providing programs and services to members and working in the community to advance the contributions of technical women.

 View Women in STEM Women Student Club Information